 Ett Hem isn’t a hotel.
 After all, its name means “a home” in Swedish.
 And the kitchen is open to guests at all hours, to snack on its stash of homemade cakes and healthy treats, and to pour a glass or two of its world-class wines and fresh-squeezed juices.
-The ground floor’s winding collection of airy, stylized rooms—decorated with an elegantly comfortable combination of midcentury modern and curated vintage that belongs on the pages of Architectural Digest—act like a designer friend’s living room and library, their fireplaces and wingback chairs beckoning guests to relax with a glass of wine and a good book.
+The hotel's winding collection of airy, stylized rooms—decorated with an elegantly comfortable combination of modern and curated vintage that belongs on the pages of Architectural Digest—act like a designer friend’s living room and library, their comfortable chairs beckoning guests to relax with a glass of wine and a good book.
 An airy conservatory (similarly outfitted) spills out onto a secret garden, a hidden oasis in the lively city, and a gourmet, farm-to-communal-table dinner results in new friends and fascinating conversations.
-Each of the 12 rooms in the 1910 Arts and Crafts house feels like a private appartement, decorated in celebrity designer Ilse Crawford and owner Jeanette Mix’s signature style with distinctive details like cast-iron stoves, limestone showers, and crystal chandeliers.
+Each of the 12 rooms in the 1910 Arts and Crafts house feels like a private appartement, decorated in celebrity designer Ilse Crawford and owner Jeanette Mix’s signature style.
 So, no, Ett Hem isn’t a hotel, because it’s so much more.

 +46 8 20 05 90